oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 go run Elastic.go
 ```

-You should only see one option: “0) Exit”
+You should only see one option: "0) Exit"

-Exit from the program by pressing “0” and hitting the “Enter” key.
+Exit from the program by pressing "0" and hitting the "Enter" key.

 ## How to Read Data from STAPI and Store it in Elasticsearch from Go